-Pelvic floor exercises help tighten and strengthen the pelvic floor muscles that can improve the function of the urethra and rectal sphincter and help control urinary incontinence.
+Pelvic floor exercises help tighten and strengthen the pelvic floor muscles that can improve the function of the urethra and rectal sphincter, helping to control urinary incontinence.

-A good way to locate your pelvic floor muscles is to use the toilet and begin urinating and then stop mid-stream.
+Where are my pelvic floor muscles?
+A good way to locate them is to use the toilet and begin urinating and then stop mid-stream.
 Muscles you use to stop the urine flow are your pelvic floor muscles.

 Managing Pregnancy Incontinence

 HOW IS PREGNANCY INCONTINENCE TREATED?

 There are a couple of techniques effective in treating incontinence during and after pregnancy.
 These behaviour techniques known as timed voiding and bladder training are recommended as an initial treatment and can be done in the home without any serious side effects.